Skip to content

 • Note: All top-level Archival Objects in the arrangement (e.g., part or Series) are "children" of the Resource record

-To create an Archival Object, first select the existing record (Resource or Archival Object) that the new Archival Object will be created in relation to.
-To add an Archival Object, you must be "Edit" mode.
+To create an Archival Object, first select the existing record or object (Resource or Archival Object) that the new Archival Object will be created in relation to.
+To add an Archival Object, you must be in "Edit" mode.
 If you are not in "Edit" mode, click the "Edit" button at the top left of the Resource or Archival Object.

 If the existing record is a Resource, only the "Add Child" button will be available: